Four-valued logic: Matrix transitions

 When C is input, the output is always C. Four of the sixteen have zero in one corner only, so the output of vector-matrix multiplication with Boolean arithmetic is always D, except for C input.

-Nine further logical matrices need description to fill out the finite state machine represented by logical matrices acting on X. Excluding C, inputs A, B, and D are considered in order and the output in X expressed as a triple, for example ABD for $$\begin{pmatrix}1 & 0 \\ 0 & 1 \end{pmatrix} ,$$ commonly known as the identity matrix.
+Nine further logical matrices need description to fill out the labelled transition system where the matrices label the transitions.
+Excluding C, inputs A, B, and D are considered in order and the output in X expressed as a triple, for example ABD for $$\begin{pmatrix}1 & 0 \\ 0 & 1 \end{pmatrix} ,$$ commonly known as the identity matrix.

 The asymmetric matrices differ in their action on row versus column vectors.
 The row convention is used here: